eokodie/eokodie.com/content/about.md

 This blog is built entirely in R using [blogdown](https://github.com/rstudio/blogdown), and deployed with [Netlify](https://www.netlify.com/).
 All articles posted on this blog are released under a [Creative Commons Attribution-ShareAlike 4.0 International License]( https://creativecommons.org/licenses/by-sa/4.0/).

-My posts are published on [R Weekly](https://rweekly.org/) and [R-Bloggers](https://www.r-bloggers.com/) along with lots of amazing R related content.
+My posts are published on [R Weekly](https://rweekly.org/) and [R-Bloggers](https://www.r-bloggers.com/) along with lots of great R related content.